What is safeguarding?

 There are ten types of abused listed in the Care Act 2014.
 We have produced a document that lists the possible signs, symptoms and indicators of abuse.

-Sometimes adults can be vulnerable to being influenced by someone else’s ideals to support or participate in violent extremism.
+Sometimes adults can be vulnerable to being influenced by someone else’s ideas to support or participate in violent extremism.
 If you are worried that someone may be being influenced in this way Prevent is the multi-agency set of arrangements aimed at preventing individuals and groups from engaging in violent extremism.

 When someone is 18 or over but still receiving Children’s services and a safeguarding issue is raised, the matter should be dealt with through adult safeguarding arrangements if the conditions set out above are met.
 Where appropriate, adult safeguarding services will involve Children’s Services, as well as any other relevant partners or persons.
 As evidence of good practice it is important to distinguish the young adults’ social care needs at an early stage of the concerns being noted.